LLNL/axom/src/axom/mint/docs/sphinx/sections/tutorial.rst

   successful.

-The :ref:`inverseIsoparametricMap` typically requires an iterative, non-linear solve, which, is typically implemented with a Newton-Raphson.
+The :ref:`inverseIsoparametricMap` typically requires an iterative, non-linear solve, which is typically implemented with a Newton-Raphson.
 Moreover, the :ref:`inverseIsoparametricMap` is only defined for points within the element, :math:`\Omega^e`.
 Consequently, the ``computeReferenceCoords()`` method returns a status that indicates whether the operation was successful.